alydavis/Bikesharing/README.md

 These results provide a high level overview of CitiBike user data, but there's plenty of further research one could conduct:
 - Looking at the CitiBike website - there's an option for a single "day pass" - would be interesting to track that in addition to customers and subscribers.
 - If CitiBike is looking to grow their customer base, there could be more research into the female or nonbinary users to determine why they aren't using the services.
 Is it the locations?
 Why is bicycling not attractive to women?
 Clothing, carrying items?
-Could some changes be made to the bikes - adding baskets.
-Are bikes at ideal heights for womens bodies?
-Are they easy to adjust?
-Safety?
+Could some changes be made to the bikes themselves, like adding baskets to carry purses, or cutomization of the bikes, like determined if the bikes are at ideal heights and comfort for womens bodies?
--

 ### Resources
 Citibike [Data](https://ride.citibikenyc.com/system-data) - August 2019